jaredly/j3/Roadmap.md

 # SLowwwwwwww

-wow is it like, a lot slower now that I'm tracking usages?
+wow is it like, a lot slower now that I'm tracking usages? nope. algw-subst is just that slow.

+my guess: It's because of all the unnecessary (compose-subst)ing that I'm doing. b/c like 2s to 8s is huuuge

+- ok dropping the (compose-subst) invariant helpeddd took off .75s from algw-subst -> algw-subst
+- [ ] BUG the NSDragger doesn't update when errors are no longer there

 # BUGGY - rm top node